Accessing Specimens and Data

 In cases of requests for large numbers of specimens, and depending on the nature of the research, a loan may be broken-up into installments with the second shipment sent upon return of the first batch of specimens.
 At least one male and female of a species are always retained in the WFVZ.
 Except in very rare circumstances, types, species represented in the collection by only one or two specimens, and taxa that are extremely rare in collections, officially endangered, or extinct, will not be loaned.

-Only no data or data-incomplete specimens (i.e., those in the Teaching Collection) will be loaned for education purposes or artwork intended to be used for commercial or private purposes.
+Materials for Teachers: Specimens in the WFVZ's (no-data or data-incomplete) Teaching Collection will be loaned for education purposes or artwork intended to be used for commercial or private purposes.
 Please see Teaching Materials for details.